The Disambiguator

 This is not only a broad citation.
 It is also an ambiguous one.

 First, the system has to determine which Nazir is being cited.
-Does the author mean Mishnah Nazir, Bavli Nazir, or another text associated with Nazir?
+Does the author mean Mishnah Nazir, or Bavli Nazir?
 Then, after choosing the right work, it still has to determine what "the beginning of chapter 8" refers to more precisely; in this case, the correct resolution is Nazir 57a:6.

 Building a Citation Disambiguator